jetp104/hws/homework07/README.md

 `docker push <dockerhubusername>/<code>:<version>`

 and then once the image is pushed to docker hub go into the file `jept104-test-flask-deployment.yml` and change line 24 for to the image that you would want to use.
+If you would like to do use the existing image go then leave the files as is

 ## Instructions to run the app using the exisiting image on Docker Hub